 Provided by Peter Livingston

 How long do you think you will live?
-If you have a family history that suggests you might live into your 90s, you may want to consider claiming Social Security later.
-If you start receiving Social Security benefits at or after full retirement age (FRA, which varies from age 66 to 67 for those born in 1943 or later), your monthly benefit will be larger than if you had claimed at 62.
+If you have a feeling you will live into your nineties, for example, it may be better to claim later.
+If you start receiving Social Security benefits at or after Full Retirement Age (which varies from age 66-67 for those born in 1943 or later), your monthly benefit will be larger than if you had claimed at 62.
 If you file for benefits at FRA or later, chances are you probably a) worked into your mid-sixties, b) are in fairly good health, c) have sizable retirement savings.1

-Prior to full retirement age, your benefits may be lessened if your income tops certain limits.
-In 2020, if you are aged 62 to 65, receive Social Security, and have an income over $18,240, $1 of your benefits will be withheld for every $2 that you earn above $17,040.
-If you receive Social Security and turn 66 later this year, then $1 of your benefits will be withheld for every $3 that you earn above $48,600.3
+Prior to Full Retirement Age, your benefits may be lessened if your income tops certain limits.
+In 2018, if you are 62-65 and receive Social Security, $1 of your benefits will be withheld for every $2 that you earn above $17,040.
+If you receive Social Security and turn 66 later this year, then $1 of your benefits will be withheld for every $3 that you earn above $45,360.3